daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ### Step 2.1: Start Daytona Server

-Start the daytona server by running the command
+Start the daytona server by running the command.

 ```bash
 daytona server